 Lymphangioleiomyomatosis (LAM) is a rare multi-system disorder that can occur either sporadically or in association with the tuberous sclerosis complex (TSC) and is often considered a forme fruste of TSC.

-It almost exclusively affects women of child bearing age 7.
+It almost exclusively affects women of child-bearing age 7.
 The estimated incidence is 1:400,000 4.

 In the chest, there are two phases of proliferation in lymphangioleiomyomatosis.
-The early phase is characterised by proliferation of immature muscle cells which cover alveolar walls, bronchioles, pleura and vessels, including lymphatic routes.
-In the late phase there is development of cystic spaces and wider proliferation of muscle cells throughout the lung.
+The early phase is characterised by proliferation of immature muscle cells that cover alveolar walls, bronchioles, pleura and vessels, including lymphatic routes.
+In the late phase there is a development of cystic spaces and wider proliferation of muscle cells throughout the lung.

 Lymphangioleiomyomatosis is a multi-system disorder and can affect many organs.

 May show massive osteolysis with little or no periosteal reaction.
 Often multifocal disease

 Multiple thin walled cysts throughout the lungs (usually with a uniform distribution).
 These are present in nearly all cases.
 If the cysts are small, they may be seen as diffuse coarse interstitial markings on plain film.